 Each binding has a scope, which is the part of the program in which the binding is visible.
-For bindings defined outside of any function or block, the scope is the whole program-you can refer to such bindings wherever you want.
+For bindings defined outside of any function, block, or module (see Chapter 10), the scope is the whole program-you can refer to such bindings wherever you want.
 These are called global.

-But bindings created for function parameters or declared inside a function can be referenced only in that function, so they are known as local bindings.
+Bindings created for function parameters or declared inside a function can be referenced only in that function, so they are known as local bindings.
 Every time the function is called, new instances of these bindings are created.
 This provides some isolation between functions-each function call acts in its own little world (its local environment) and can often be understood without knowing a lot about what's going on in the global environment.

-Bindings declared with let and const are in fact local to the block that they are declared in, so if you create one of those inside of a loop, the code before and after the loop cannot "see" it.
-In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the var keyword, are visible throughout the whole function that they appear in-or throughout the global scope, if they are not in a function.
+Bindings declared with let and const are in fact local to the block in which they are declared, so if you create one of those inside of a loop, the code before and after the loop cannot "see" it.
+In pre-2015 JavaScript, only functions created new scopes, so old-style bindings, created with the var keyword, are visible throughout the whole function in which they appear-or throughout the global scope, if they are not in a function.

 '''

-let x = 10;
+let x = 10; // global

 if (true) {

-let y = 20;
+let y = 20; // local to block

-var z = 30;
+var z = 30; // also global

-console.log(x + y + z);

-// → 60

 }

-// y is not visible here

-console.log(x + z);

-// → 40

 '''